codegik/pocs/architecture/trade-offs/load-balance.md

 ### Pros

-- Session persistence: Allows dropped connections be returned to the same server originally handling it.
+- Latency: Allows dropped connections be returned to the same server originally handling it.

 ### Cons

-- Low Performance: distribution is not based in the server availability.
+- Low Performance: uneven distribution in hotspot scenario.

 ## 10. Consistent Hashing